 As you age over the years, you may begin to notice that your upper lids feel somewhat “heavy.”
 This may occur due to the loss of elasticity in the upper eyelid or eyebrow or both.
 Blepharoplasty, or eyelid lift surgery may have to be performed to correct this condition.
 Sometimes an eyelid lift and brow lift may be performed in combination.

 Upper blepharoplasty refers to the procedure that involves resection of redundant skin and/or musculature of the upper eyelid.
-Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding locations.
+Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding locations.

 Aging of the Upper Eyelid/Brow Complex